prpole/dissertation/chapter2/main.md

 a scientific and experimental approach to both horticulture and economics.
-The fantasy, if it is one, is the possibility of choosing a way of relating to one's environment according to an historical precedent and somehow reconciling that with a modern context.
+The fantasy, if it is one, is the possibility of choosing a way of relating to one's environment according to an historical precedent and somehow reconciling that way of life with a modern context.
 Just as London must imagine a mythological past in *The Acorn-Planter* to develop his speculative vision of a future human species-being, Saxon can only conceive of a change to her own being-in-the-world through the lens of her ancestors' lives.

 At least at the beginning of the novel, however, this identification with